florian-besser/hackTheValley/README.md

 ![alt text](https://github.com/florian-besser/hackTheValley/blob/master/IMG_0322.JPG "Overview")

 # How to use this repo

 ## The smart contract

+The smart contract is registered once, globally.
+It can be found at the address **0x1fb63058d86fe37329112cc299daaa6e9f6e0eeb** on the norsborg test net.

+If you wish to look at the source, you can find it in the *contract* folder.

+If you want to deploy your own contract, have a look at the **For Developers** section below.

 ## Arduino / Geth Barrier

+The arduino control (on the same device running geth) can be found in *arduino/control.py*.

+The low-level arduino code to be run on the arduino itself can be found in *arduino/ble-gate/ble-gate.ino*

+The Arduino will listen for incoming data via Bluetooth.
+The data sent should be the address of the driver which previously reservated a parking slot.

+It will send this data to the control component, which will verify whether the address truly reserved the slot.

+The copntrol component will then send back the command to open the gate or not.

 ## Driver App

+An Ionic app for your viewing pleasure.

+Download the **Ionic View** App from the App Store (Android & iPhone currently).
+Create an account in the App and then enter **9e8710c8** as App Id.

+You must first confirm the IP and port for your corresponding NodeJs server.
+The NodeJS server must be set up so that it can communicate with a Geth node.

+Then switch over to the **Find Parking** tab and you'll see parking spaces fetched from the Blockchain.
+Select which parking slot you want and follow the GUI.

 # For Developers